lboyling/ESM2DT/README.md

 1. Open the Enterprise Synthetic Agent Manager and connect to the ESM Console
 2. Select the File menu, and select Export Data.
 3. In the Monitoring type dropdown, select Active.
-4. Select the Browse button, and set the save location as "`{UserProfile}\Documents\DTIntegration\ESMActiveTransactions.xml`"
+4. Select the Browse button, and set the save location as `{UserProfile}\Documents\DTIntegration\ESMActiveTransactions.xml`
 5. Click Preview, and then click Export to save the XML to the script folder.

 ### Adding custom schedule intervals